dorian305/FIDIT-Slayer/README.md

 - The game loads up.
 - Recommended to use chromium based browsers (Chrome, Edge, Opera...)
+- Recommended to play in fullscreen (F11) in browsers as resolution isn't optimized for smaller screens

 # FIDIT Slayer
 A game about REVENGE.